Last updated: 10 July 2016

 Note for Left handed writers: please visit the links provided at the bottom of this page for detailed information, instruction and illustrations.

 The shaft is held between the thumb and first finger and rests against the large knuckle of the first finger, on the outside, and on the first knuckle of the middle finger which is curled up with the others to provide a "rest pad" on the writing surface.
-The writing action is in the manner of "painting" the letters rather than painstakingly forming them.
-Letter formation is via forearm and shoulder movement rather than by finger and wrist movement.
+Letter formation is mostly via forearm and shoulder movement rather than by finger and wrist movement.
 The grip on the pen or pencil is light and relaxed in order to facilitate ease of letter formation and prevent writing fatigue.

-The following diagram illustrates the correct attitude of the pen nib to the paper for Italic writing.
-It depicts a broad edged nib, but the principle applies to all edged nibs, no matter how narrow they may be.
-Numerous fountain pen owners have their iridium tipped nib fountain pens reground to an edged profile by after-market "nibmeisters".
+The following diagram illustrates the correct attitude of an edged nib to the paper for Chancery cursive writing.
+It depicts a typical chisel edged square cut nib.
+Traditional fountain pen users often have their iridium tipped nibs re ground to an edged profile by after-market "nibmeisters".
 Note that if the pen is used as depicted, writing rendered using the forearm and straight, but relaxed, wrist will be easily facilitated.

 (by one of my students)

 Many fountain pens came equipped with what are now popularly called "flexible" nibs when I was growing up.
 Nobody knew they had a "flexible" nib in their pen and they didn't attempt to develop a technique of consciously producing pressure induced thick and thin strokes in their writing.
 Of course, everybody I was acquainted with used a light and relaxed pen hold when writing, a technique that seems to have become generally lost, the nuance of letter form line weight was incidental.